Irving Harper: George Nelson Associates, Inc.

 In the 1940s Harper met George Nelson.
-In 1947 he was offered a job as an interior designer by Nelson and joined George Nelson Associates, Inc. Initially Harper was mostly responsible for designing trade advertising for the Herman Miller furniture account.
-In 1947 Harper designed the logo for Herman Miller, Inc. Never trained as a graphic artist, Harper based the logo around a large letter "M", for Miller.
+In 1947 he was offered a job as an interior designer by Nelson and joined George Nelson Associates, Inc. In 1947 Harper designed the logo for Herman Miller, Inc. Never trained as a graphic artist, Harper based the logo around a large letter "M", for Miller.

-At first the logo was in wood-grain, since wood figured prominently in Herman Miller furniture.
-Harper stated, "I continued to use the M and refined it as the ads went on.
-The Herman Miller logo was something they got for free, and they loved it."
-He chuckled.
-"There was no project to do a logo.
-It was probably the cheapest logo campaign in advertising history."
-Harper also was responsible for the textile prints used by Nelson's studio.

-Clocks

 Later Nelson got the Howard Miller Clock Co. account, and Harper was given the responsibility of handling it.
 Harper decided to create clocks that were a piece of sculpture.
-"To omit numbers and have an abstract object that moved on the wall was something no one was doing at the time".
-He would design a group of about eight clocks once or twice a year, which were sent to Howard Miller Clock Co.
-Most were put into production.
 Many of Harper's wall and desk clocks are now being manufactured by Vitra.

-Marshmallow sofa

 In 1954, Harper was introduced to a salesman from a Long Island plastics company.
 The salesman offered a product that created 12 inch diameter self-skinning discs.
 George Nelson embraced the idea as a way to manufacture low-cost furniture.
 Over a weekend Harper designed a sofa incorporating 18 of the discs in a whimsical pattern.
 The salesman's product didn't live up to expectations, but Harper's design was put into production by Herman Miller as the Marshmallow sofa.

-Controversy

 Harper worked for George Nelson Associates, Inc. for 17 years.
 During his time with the firm most of Harper's designs were attributed to George Nelson, as was the company's practice.
 John Pile, a designer for the firm in the 1950s, explains, "George's attitude was that it was okay for individual designers to be given credit in trade publications, but for the consumer world, the credit should always be to the firm, not the individual.
 He didn't always follow through on that policy though."